-The Yale Center for Clinical Investigation (YCCI) is pleased to announce the 2014-2015 round of pilot grants.
 YCCI’s pilot program is a funding venue for conducting small-scale research projects to generate data that potentially could lead to further research and funding opportunities.
-YCCI will accept proposals in the following categories:
+The aim of the program is to identify and support novel research ideas, stimulate the formation of interdisciplinary teams, and introduce key technologies to the clinical and translational research community.
+Pilot awards are in the following categories:

 For more information, please contact: